cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

  - `avg-mfile-basic-test.c` : most basic smoke test
  - `utst.h` : simple C preprocessor macros for unit testing

-2. Basic Makefile for Compiling C Programs
+2. Using Makefiles to Compile C Programs
 --------------------------------------------------------------------------

 Let's remind ourselves how to explicitly compile and run a single-file C